kristianmandrup/react-app-monorepo/Readme.md

 This command will download (external) and setup all the dependencies for the projects.
 The hoist option brings up all the shared dependencies to the root of the sample repo; no reason to store three copies of webpack on the disk.

+## Commands

+The main `package.json` includes the following npm wrappers of lerna commands:

+- `bootstrap` Bootstrap all projects
+- `compile` Compiles all projects
+- `clean` Clean all projects
+- `lint` Lint all projects
+- `test` Run tests on all projects
+- `update-version` Update version of all packages
+- `check-packages` Check if all packages are clean, lint ok and tests pass
+- `publish-packages` Publish all packages

 ## Packages

 - `_baseproject` shared project configurations (used by each UI package)